 First, you’d want it in slices.
 Then you’d take one bite a time, out of each slice.
 Achieving your big goals is best done the same way, one bite at a time.

 Start by breaking down your big goal into broad phases.
 Choose a point in the journey that is reasonable and doable in 12 weeks.

-For example, if you are starting from scratch, you could set three sprints:
+For example, if you are starting from scratch, you could use three cycles of the goal setting worksheet to set up three sprints:

 - Get your website up and running

 - Getting your first customers

 - Growing to a specific number of customers or sales